ebeneditos/telegram.bot/docs/index.md

 `https://api.telegram.org/bot<your-bot-token>/getUpdates`

-If you this page ou'll get a JSON response of all the new messages sent to your Bot.
+If you this page you'll get a JSON response of all the new messages sent to your Bot.
 Try sending a message to your Bot and visit that URL.

 ## Sending a message from your Bot